ucb-ist-drupal/ucberkeley_cas-7/README.md

 </a>

 <a name = "info_updates">
-## Q. How can I be altered when there is an new release of UC Berkeley CAS? ##
+## Q. How can I be alerted when there is an new release of UC Berkeley CAS? ##
 </a>
 Subscribe to [ucberkeley-cas-drupal-users@lists.berkeley.edu](https://calmail.berkeley.edu/manage/list/listinfo/ucberkeley-cas-drupal-users@lists.berkeley.edu).